- Best of RV Products - August 3, 2022

 3. Your Altitude

-Depending on how high up you and your RV are, your altitude can affect the heating time needed in your
+Depending on how high up you and your RV are, your altitude can affect the heating time needed in your RV oven.

 The boiling point of water is generally lower at high altitudes.
 That means the time needed to cook at high altitudes is more extended than if you are on the coast.